 Answer: they systematize it.

 Some organizations already have a system in place for ongoing leadership development.
 It’s called a succession plan.
-I’m not talking about the document that simply identifies who will take over for whom in case someone gets hit by a bus.
+I’m not talking about the document that simply identifies who will take over for whom in case an executive unexpectedly leaves.
 That’s called a replacement plan, and the only thing it’s good for is collecting dust on the CEO’s shelf.
 I’m talking about a rigorous system where a “People Committee” reviews internal candidates against well-established promotion criteria, and then comes up with creative, customized development plans for those who meet the criteria.
 (Ya, this actually happens in some companies.)

 As great as that sounds, it’s still not good enough to become a world-class talent developer.
 Succession plans tend to focus on about 20% of the workforce—the handful of people who want greater leadership responsibility and who are demonstrating the leadership characteristics which are considered most important in their company.
 What about the other 80% of their employees?
 Are they less worthy of developing?